justin2004/weblog/DRAFTS/troubleshooting/README.md

 In the software world, I've never come across such a troubleshooting decision tree.
-Therefore I doubt you'll find one that one that works most of the time as they are already quite rare.
 It might be interesting to explore why not? ^
 And this is the reason why I was able to stay busy as a software engineering consultant -- because there are no troubleshooting decision trees.

-Before I would begin diagnosing problems on a client's software system I would let them know I was going to need root (or sudo) access on each of the virtual machines (VM) (yes these were VMs not containers) in the system.
+Before I would begin diagnosing problems on a client's software system I would let them know I was going to need root (or sudo) access on each of the virtual machines (VM) (yes these were VMs not containers or something more thin) in the system.
 I am pretty sure that if someone within my client's company had asked for root access to each of the VMs she would have been *not* been granted that level of access.

-BIG) My clients had application support engineers and developers, DBAs, system administrators, and middleware administrators but there was no affordance for single person to trace behavior/misbehavior in the application all the way down to the hardware.
+#### My clients had application support engineers and developers, DBAs, system administrators, and middleware administrators but there was no affordance for single person to trace behavior/misbehavior in the application all the way down to the hardware.
-This creates a diffusion of responsibility which contributes to the need for expensive consultants to be hired.
+#### This creates a diffusion of responsibility which contributes to the need for expensive consultants to be hired.

 Since my consultancy was getting paid by the hour (not cheap hours either) our clients were motived enough to see that I got the access that I requested.